 Stripe Sigma makes all of your transactional data available as an interactive SQL environment in the Dashboard.
 You can write queries that leverage its extensive schema, allowing you to create fully customized reports using information about payments, subscriptions, customers, payouts, and more.
-You can also browse our collection of example queries to answer common questions and serve as a starting point for your own explorations.
+You can also browse our collection of example queries to answer common questions and use it as a starting point for your own explorations.

-For example, the following query uses the
+The following query uses the

 balance_transactions table to get information about the five most recent balance transactions related to refunds.

-select date_format(created, '%Y-%m-%d') as day, id, amount, fee, currency, source_id from balance_transactions where type = 'refund' order by day desc limit 5
+select date_format(created, '%Y-%m-%d') as day, id, amount, currency, source_id from balance_transactions where type = 'refund' order by day desc limit 5

 Each row corresponds to a particular balance transaction item, along with the requested information about them.